CelestialBlade1/ChatterBox-CS251/README.md

 We are using the Round Robin Algorithm in our project.
 Whenever a new request is made by a client, it selects the server the next server in the cycle .
 This prevents any server from getting overloaded by selecting a server in the cycle with lesser connections.

 ### Instructions to run code.
-    0. First open the load balancer as
+0.First open the load balancer as

-    ```
-    python loadbalancer.py ROUNDROBIN
+      ```python loadbalancer.py ROUNDROBIN```
-    ```

 1. Next you want to launch the servers as:

     ```
     python server.py <localhost_port_no>